ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 In the repo you'll see separation between [component](https://github.com/little-bear-labs/ipfs-chromium/tree/main/component) and [library](https://github.com/little-bear-labs/ipfs-chromium/tree/main/library), where the former contains Chromium-specific code, and the latter contains code that helps with IPFS implementation details that can build without Chromium.

 This distinction disappears when you switch over to the Chromium build.
-Both sets of source are dumped into a component (basically a submodule) called "ipfs", that implements the handling of `ipfs://` and `ipns://` URLs.
+Both sets of source are dumped into a component (basically a submodule) called `ipfs`, that implements the handling of `ipfs://` and `ipns://` URLs.

 Those who embed Chromium into another application generally provide an implementation of a couple of interfaces, namely `ContentClient` and `ContentBrowserClient`.
-They would need to add a little code to their implementations to use the ipfs component.
+They would need to add a little code to their implementations to use the `ipfs` component.
 Our repo contains a patch file which alters Chrome's implementations of these two as a demonstration to show how usage might work.
 That patch file might be useful as-is to someone who uses a patching approach to make a Chromium-derived browser.

 ## How (in more detail)?

 ### Hooking into Chromium

-* The ipfs and ipns schemes are registered in [ContentClient::AddAdditionalSchemes](https://source.chromium.org/chromium/chromium/src/+/main:content/public/common/content_client.h;l=156?q=AddAdditionalSchemes), so that the origin will be handled properly.
+* The `ipfs://` and `ipns://` schemes are registered in [ContentClient::AddAdditionalSchemes](https://source.chromium.org/chromium/chromium/src/+/main:content/public/common/content_client.h;l=156?q=AddAdditionalSchemes), so that the origin will be handled properly.
-* An interceptor is created in [ContentBrowserClient::WillCreateURLLoaderRequestInterceptors](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1733?q=WillCreateURLLoaderRequestInterceptors), which just checks the scheme, so that ipfs:// and ipns:// navigation requests will be handled by components/ipfs.
+* An interceptor is created in [`ContentBrowserClient::WillCreateURLLoaderRequestInterceptors`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1733?q=WillCreateURLLoaderRequestInterceptors), which just checks the scheme, so that `ipfs://` and `ipns://` navigation requests will be handled by `components/ipfs`.
-* URL loader factories created for ipfs and ipns schemes in [ContentBrowserClient::RegisterNonNetworkSubresourceURLLoaderFactories](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1503?q=RegisterNonNetworkSubresourceURLLoaderFactories), so that in-page resources with ipfs/ipns URLs (or relative URLs on a page loaded as ipfs://), will also be handled by components/ipfs.
+* URL loader factories created for `ipfs` and `ipns` schemes in [`ContentBrowserClient::RegisterNonNetworkSubresourceURLLoaderFactories`](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/content_browser_client.h;l=1503?q=RegisterNonNetworkSubresourceURLLoaderFactories), so that in-page resources with `ipfs://` / `ipns://` URLs (or relative URLs on a page loaded as `ipfs://`), will also be handled by `components/ipfs`.

 ### Issuing http(s) requests to gateways